NhutNguyen236/Web-Application-Programming/Lab08_Connect-to-MySQL-DB/README.md

 ## Folders description
 * We have 2 folders named respectively *A-simple-connection* and *Lab08*.
 For *A-simple-connection*, I made a very simple sign-up form and connected it to phpmyAdmin to store the data so the main function of this folder is to show the way we communicate with the database - Read and Write.
 For *Lab08*, it is the main lab so let see.
+* `date-insertion-problem` is about date `phpmyadmin` insertion which I had a problem of writing `date` type in database so I do it step step in this folder 😉

 ## Some problems you may have
 *Note that the ways to fix them are the same for any kind of localhost in the market and I know that you will not read this but Google the solution instead but I do... :sweat_smile:*